v4d1/Dome/README.md

 If you want to use more OSINT engines, fill the config.api file with the needed API tokens

 #### Passive Mode:
-This mode will use OSINT techniques to obtain subdomains from the target.
+Use OSINT techniques to obtain subdomains from the target.
 This mode will not make any connection to the target so it is **undetectable**.
 The basic use of this mode is:
 ```sh
 python dome.py -m passive -d domain
 ```

 #### Active Mode:
-This mode will make bruteforce to obtain valid subdomains.
+Perform bruteforce attacks to obtain alive subdomains.
 There are 2 types of bruteforce:
-- **Pure Bruteforce**: This will check subdomains from a.domain.com to zzz.domain.com (26 + 26^2 + 26^3 = 18278 subdomains) this bruteforce can be disabled with `-nb, --no-bruteforce`
+- **Pure Bruteforce**: Check subdomains from a.domain.com to zzz.domain.com (26 + 26^2 + 26^3 = 18278 subdomains) this bruteforce can be disabled with `-nb, --no-bruteforce`
-- **Worlist based**: This will use a custom wordlist provided by the user using the flag `-w, --wordlist`
+- **Worlist based**: Use a custom wordlist provided by the user using the flag `-w, --wordlist`

-This mode will also make passive mode attack but in this case, the connection will be tested to ensure the subdomain is still alive.
+This mode will also make passive mode attack but in this case, the connection is tested to ensure the subdomain is still alive.
 To disable passive scan in active scan mode, use `--no-passive` flag

 The basic use of this mode is:
 ```sh